-Internally, we have an employee handbook, which we fondly call 'Life at Thinking Works' which outlines all our human and labour rights, environmental and anti-corruption policies.
+Internally, we have an employee handbook, which outlines all our human and labour rights, environmental and anti-corruption policies.
 This informs our employees on our commitment to addressing these principles and how it may affect them.

 Our new employees have a health and safety, social and environmental induction and the staff have ongoing toolbox and other targeted training like first aid, and fire safety.